zaiisao/Documentation/en/Interactive Broadcast/start_live_android.md

 ### 5. Set the channel profile

-After initializing the RtcEngine object, call the `setChannelProfile` method to set the channel profile as Live Broadcast.
+After initializing the RtcEngine object, call the `setChannelProfile` method to set the channel profile as LIVE BROADCASTING.

 One RtcEngine object uses one profile only.
 If you want to switch to another profile, release the current RtcEngine object with the `destroy` method and create a new one before calling the `setChannelProfile` method.